 "Thrilled with Scott's work on our frame.
 It's not to many times that you feel "over delivered" in today's world.
 However that is exactly what I experienced with Scott's work.
 Frame is great and the assistance in construction was fantastic as well.
 For any of you looking for a straight deal, Scott would serve you well."

 Jared apprenticed at Grand Oaks Timber Framing during the summer of 2008.
 Together we cut the Little House II design.
 We added an additional door to the frame.
-We hand raised the timber frame on his property with family and friends and add a great meal at his Grandmother's house nearby.
+We hand raised the timber frame on his property with family and friends and had a great meal at his Grandmother's house nearby.

 West Virginia Homesteader Timber Frame